 With nearly two decades of experience under his belt, Kurt Fearnley’s wheelchair racing career is as impressive as it is extensive.
 He has represented Australia at five Paralympic Games, winning three gold, seven silver and three bronze medals, and was co-captain of the 2016 Australian Paralympic Team alongside Para-table tennis player Danni Di Toro.

-Born without the lower portion of his spine, Kurt took up wheelchair racing when he was 14 and as the youngest of five children from the small New South Wales town of Carcoar, sport was always a big part of his family’s life.
-Kurt’s indomitable spirit saw him go from pushing his everyday wheelchair as fast as he could down the grass track at school athletics carnivals to pushing his chair the last five kilometres of the marathon at the 2004 Athens Paralympics on a flat tyre to claim his gold medal.
+Kurt began wheelchair racing when he was 14 years old.
+His family and friends watched him go from pushing his wheelchair as fast as he could down the grass track at school athletics carnivals, to pushing it the last five kilometres of the men’s marathon T54 on a flat tyre to win gold at the Athens 2004 Paralympic Games.

 In 2018, Kurt capped his decorated career with gold in the men’s marathon T54 and silver in the men’s 1500m T54 at the Commonwealth Games.
 After setting a Commonwealth record in the marathon, Kurt became the first …Read More